Easily find your website's broken links.

 Download version requires Mac OSX 10.4 or higher, Intel or ppc.
 10.9 (Mavericks) supported.
 Free.

 App Store version requires Mac OSX 10.5 or higher, Intel 64-bit processor. £1.49

 Users of OSX 10.4 should download the last version built for 10.4; version 4.2.2.
 Free.

 The web download of Integrity is donationware, which means that it's available to personal users free of charge with no restrictions.
 I'm very grateful for donations and if you choose to donate, it will encourage further development of this and other OSX software.

 Open the .dmg file and find an installer inside.
 To keep it in your dock, right-click or click-and-hold on its dock icon and choose 'Keep in dock'.

 If you're of the Windows persuasion, use Xenu's Link Sleuth.
 The developer has made it clear that he's not interested in producing a specific Mac version.
+I don't do Windows so there won't be an Integrity for Windows.
 I've no connection with Tilman Hausherr (though he seems like a great guy), and this is no more than a personal recommendation to use the Link Sleuth if you're a pc user.

 Bugs and enhancements

 If you have a problem or suggestion, first see whether the answer is on the FAQs page.
 You can also see my bug and enhancement list on Scrutiny and Integrity's bug and enhancement list.
 If your question isn't answered, please see Scrutiny's support page for contact details.

 v4.5.2 Released December 2013